Nearsoft/jobs/readme.md

 ### Ruby Engineer

-* Minimum of 5+ years of work experience with at least 3+ years of backend Ruby/Rails development.
-Experience with other programming languages such as Java is a definite asset.
+* Minimum of 5+ years of work experience with at least 3+ years of back end Ruby/Rails development
+* Experience with other programming languages such as Java is a definite asset
-* Experience with a range of data stores, including relational (SQL), column-oriented and key-value stores such as Postgres, Memcache, Redis and RedShift.
+* Experience with a range of data stores, including relational (SQL), column-oriented and key-value stores such as Postgres, Memcached, Redis and Redshift
-* Knowledge of professional software engineering best practices for the full software development life cycle, including coding standards, code reviews, source control management, agile development, build processes, testing, and operations.
+* Knowledge of professional software engineering best practices for the full software development life cycle, including coding standards, code reviews, source control management, agile development, build processes, testing, and operations
 * Experience with the following technologies is preferred:
-* AWS platform and its many components (S3, API Gateway, Lambda etc)
+    * AWS platform and its many components (S3, API Gateway, Lambda, etc.)
     * Microservices architecture
     * Swagger and RESTful API design
     * Docker containerization

 ## Credit